parvinderandroid/Set-Theory-Operations-using-Linked-Lists/README.md

 # Installation

-If JDK is installed, `Sets.jar` is the only file that needs to be downloaded and is executable.
+If JDK 8+ is installed, [Sets.jar](Sets.jar) is the only file that needs to be downloaded and is executable.

 # Source Code